Would you like to know Who God is?

 In 95 questions and answers “Understanding Christianity — New Believer’s Guidebook” will teach you how to take hold of the everlasting life found in Jesus Christ — that you may share in His joy, reward, and glory in heaven for eternity.

-Created as a gift book to share the Christian faith, “Jesus Christ Savior of the World” is simply chapter one of “Understanding Christianity – New Believer’s Guidebook”.
-The paperback edition is available on Amazon for the cost of a greeting card.
+Created as a way to share the Christian faith, “Jesus Christ Savior of the World” is simply chapter one of “Understanding Christianity–New Believer’s Guidebook” and is available for the cost of a greeting card.

 William Johnson has been a follower of Christ for 30 years and served the local church in many roles including: teaching Sunday school, singing in the choir, greeting, ushering, leading a small group, and preaching the gospel in a juvenile home.
 He is a member of Woodside Bible Church in Troy, Michigan.